 A flexible team approach, high levels of manual dexterity, professionalism and a caring attitude are essential.
 Good communication, problem-solving and decision-making skills are vitally important in this role.

-For further details on the role of a Dental Therapist, please visit the General Dental Council web site.
+For further details on the role of a Dental Therapist, please visit the General Dental Council Scope of Practice document.

 The Diploma in Dental Therapy is a two-year part-time (two consecutive days per week) training programme for GDC registered Dental Hygienists.